 Your Brand New Sports Car…

 Imagine getting a brand new sports car: beautiful red paint, shiny new tires that hug the road around every corner, the brand new leather smell, and the feeling of freedom on the road.
 Nothing can stop you now, right?
 Well, what if I tell you the engine is not working properly and you forgot to put fuel in the tank?
 How far are you going to go?
 How much “freedom” will you experience?
 You are missing two of the most important driving elements that unlock this car’s potential.
 This whole story is used to explain to you the Chiropractic and Nutrition connection.

 How many of us treat our bodies the same way?
 How many of us forget to put the proper “fuel” in our system or neglect to take care of the “engine” of our body?
 Our skeleton (which includes the muscles, tendons, bones, etc.) makes the framework of our body—the “engine”.
 What we feed our system—our nutrition—is the “fuel” that powers us.

-Sports Cars & Humans Require High Performance Fuel
+Sports Cars & Humans Require High-Performance Fuel

 Have you ever wondered what the 87, 89, and 91 numbers mean at the gas pump?
 These numbers relate to the octane rating of the fuel.
-To keep it simple, higher performing vehicles require higher octane fuels.
+To keep it simple, higher-performing vehicles require higher octane fuels.
 Sports cars require higher octane to go faster and perform better at those higher speeds.

 Nutrition and Our Healing Capacity

 The body has the ability to heal itself in amazing ways.
-When you cut your finger, your body creates a cascade of events that cleans the area, fights infection, provides a clotting response and ultimately heals the wounded area.
+When you cut your finger, your body creates a cascade of events that cleans the area, fights infection, provides a clotting response, and ultimately heals the wounded area.
 It’s mind-blowing when you stop and think about it.
 However, even with this built-in response system, if we don’t fuel our system properly we can decrease our ability to heal.

 Chronic Stress and Its Effect on Healing